-In 2008, we issued \$175.0 million of Convertible Notes.
-The Convertible Notes bear interest at a rate of 3.25% per annum.
+In May 2008, we issued \$175.0 million of convertible senior notes.
+The convertible senior notes bear interest at a rate of 3.25% per annum.
 Interest is payable semiannually in arrears on May 15 and November 15 of each year.
-The Convertible Notes are senior unsecured obligations and rank equally to our future unsecured senior indebtedness and senior in right of payment to any of our future subordinated indebtedness.
+The convertible senior notes are senior unsecured obligations and rank equally to our future unsecured senior indebtedness and senior in right of payment to any of our future subordinated indebtedness.
+Offering expenses are being amortized to interest expense over the term of the convertible senior notes.